jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 Added TouchPad files for those users who have chosen to install the Lenovo T440 TrackPad which is the Synaptic UltraNav One Button ClickPad.

 Files can be found in
-* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ Trackpad"
+* "/Volumes/ESP/EFI/CLOVER/utilities/T440\ Trackpad/"

 or

-* "/Volumes/ESP/EFI/CLOVER/kexts/T440\ Trackpad"
+* "/Volumes/ESP/EFI/CLOVER/kexts/T440\ Trackpad/"

 Be sure to do the following: